Design Immersion: Exploring Interior, Graphic, and Product Design

-Together with other students and DEA faculty, you'll immerse yourself in the history, theory, and practice of design, see how architects and designers are reducing the negative impacts of building construction and energy use, and become a part of the process of creating new knowledge about human behavior and design practice.
+Together with other students and DEA faculty, you'll immerse yourself in the history, theory, and practice of design, see how architects and designers are reducing the negative impacts of building construction and energy use, and gain insight into human behavior and design practice.
 You'll also learn how design professionals can help to build a more sustainable, socially responsible future for our world.

-Finally, to help you prepare for a possible future in design, admission staff will offer a seminar about the college application process, and you'll have a chance to meet with DEA faculty to learn about design career possibilities.
+Finally, to help you prepare for a possible career in design, admission staff will offer a seminar about the college application process, and you'll have a chance to meet with DEA faculty to learn about professional possibilities in design.

 - work in groups to design, install, and host an opening party of your work in the DEA Gallery.

 You'll be enrolled in the three-credit course Design Generation(s) (DEA 1100).

 This course meets Mondays through Fridays, 9:00 a.m.–noon and 1:00–5:00 p.m.

 Note: You may combine this program with Making a Difference by Design: Tackling Hospitality and Health Care Challenges or any other three-week 2 program to create a six-week Dual Program.

 |Rapid Viz: A New Method for Rapid Visualization of Ideas, 3rd Edition||Kurt Hanks & Larry Belliston||$TBD|